 To overcome this shortcoming of recursive partitioning algorithms, we assume no data pattern exists that a single split in a discretization cannot partially capture.
-Then because of the assumption we can draw the following corollary. \begin{corollary} A discretization $\Pii$ is either perfect, or there is a split such that the decision probabilities, average incoming transition probabilities, or outgoing transition probabilities on its two resulting sub-partitions are not equal.
-Formally, if discretization $\Pii$ is not perfect, there exist a split that partitions $\pi_p \in \Pii$ into $\pi_l$ and $\pi_r$ such that for a $\{x,x'\} \in \X$, $\pi' \in \Pii$ and $j \in \J$ at least one of the following inequalities holds:
+Then because of the assumption we can draw the following corollary. \begin{corollary} A discretization $\Pii$ is either perfect, or there exists a split such that the decision probabilities, average incoming transition probabilities, or outgoing transition probabilities on two sub-partitions are not equal.
+Formally, if discretization $\Pii$ is not perfect, there exists a split that partitions $\pi_p \in \Pii$ into $\pi_l$ and $\pi_r$ such that for a $\{x, x'\} \in \X$, $\pi' \in \Pii$ and $j \in \J$ at least one of the following inequalities holds:

 \end{corollary}